The A&H SuperMADI (M-DL-SMADI) card supports the use of 4 fibre links.

 SFP generally use LC-type connectors due to their small size.
-Other manufactures equipment may use SC type connectors, adaptors from one to the other are available.
+Other manufactures equipment may use SC type connectors, adapters from one to the other are available.

 To use SMADI with another manufactures equipment you need to match the Mode, the Wavelength, the Connector, and use the right type of fibre.

 To connect two SMADI cards together you simply need to use two SFPs that are the same, and are capable of transmitting over the distance between them.